Cronometer Review (2026)

 - Need a quick, breezy daily logger

-What users are saying
+What are real users saying about Cronometer?

 "I switched to Cronometer when I realized MyFitnessPal entries were sometimes off by 50%.
 The data is just better."